ddev/ddev/docs/users/troubleshooting.md

 To resolve this conflict, choose one of two methods:

-1. Configure your project to use different ports
+1. Configure your project to use different ports.
 2. Stop the competing application.

-### Configure your project to use non-conflicting ports
+### Method 1: Configure your project to use non-conflicting ports

 To configure a project to use non-conflicting ports, edit the project's .ddev/config.yaml to add entries like `router_http_port: 8000` and `router_https_port: 8443` depending on your needs.
 Then use `ddev start` again.